South American Rattlesnake

 Unlike most other members of the genus Crotalus, there is no sexual dimorphism in regard to size of males and females.

-The venom has also been shown to inhibit the life cycle of the Hepatitis C virus, one of the main causes of liver disease worldwide.
+Fun Fact: Their venom has been shown to inhibit the life cycle of the Hepatitis C virus, one of the main causes of liver disease worldwide.
 This can lead to a treatment down the road for this virus and others!